javagose/ListingUI/README.md

 # Listing UI

 Is a data analysis and interpretation tool.
-It gives access to all data collected via[PrimeNG](https://github.com/primefaces/primeng)  dataTables and offers several filtering and viewing options.
+It gives access to all data collected using angular 4.0.0 and [PrimeNG](https://github.com/primefaces/primeng) dataTables and offers several filtering and viewing options.
-Angular [v 4.0.0] + PrimeNG + RxJS + CSS3 + HTML5.

 develop Backend using JEE standars. and documented via Swagger (we cannot share because is a part of a big project).
 Manipulate UI events and API responses, on the Web with [RxJS](https://github.com/ReactiveX/rxjs).

 Implemente Ui Component using third party libraries PrimeNG.

 ## Install Dependecies